Amex Cobalt vs. TD Aeroplan Visa Infinite

 • 1 point per $1 spent on all other purchases

-The only downside is Amex limits the Cobalt Card’s best earning rate to $2,500 of eligible spending per month.
+The only downside is that Amex limits the Cobalt's best earning rate to $2,500 of eligible spending per month.
 Once you earn 12,500 Amex points on groceries and/or restaurants (valued at approximately $250), your earnings will drop to 1 point per $1 until the 1st of the next month.

 American Express benefits

-The American Express Cobalt Card doesn’t match the luxury provided by its rival, but it's not without benefits, including:
+The American Express Cobalt Card doesn't match the luxury provided by its Aeroplan rival, but it's not without benefits, including these:

-• A $100 USD hotel credit, room upgrades, early check-ins, and late check-outs at 700+ properties in The Hotel Collection
+• A $100 USD hotel credit if you stay 2 nights or more, room upgrades, early check-ins, and late check-outs at 1,300+ properties in The Hotel Collection

 • Access to special dining, rewards, and shopping rebates through Amex and Member Offers